 Why Jimi Hendrix and Chas Chandler Eventually Split

-Over the next two years, Chandler would serve as Hendrix's manager and producer, working on the Experience's singles and first two albums.
-His enthusiasm fueled Hendrix during the early days, but halfway through the recording of his third album in 1968, Electric Ladyland, much had changed within the band's framework.
+Chandler served as Hendrix's manager and producer over the next two years, working on the Experience's singles and first two albums.
+His enthusiasm fueled Hendrix during the early days, but much had changed within the band's framework by the time Hendrix began recording his third album, 1968's Electric Ladyland.
 Hendrix and the Experience were stars, and the stress was beginning to take its toll on Chandler.

 Hendrix was starting to settle into the studio, turning his musical visions into reality.
 He spent hours recording, which Chandler thought was wasteful.
 "After he left, the gate was open and Jimi could experiment,” Kramer said.
 “The whole album was an experimental thing."

-After leaving Hendrix, Chandler took on his next project, the band Slade, who were huge in the U.K., even though they never made much of a dent in the U.S. Chandler passed away at the age of 57 from an aneurysm in 1996.
+Chandler's next project after leaving Hendrix was Slade, who were huge in the U.K. but unfortunately never made much of a dent in the U.S. Chandler passed away from an aneurysm at the age of 57 in 1996.

 Check Out Jimi Hendrix’s Guitar Hero Yearbook Picture